Flash-Based KWL Interactive Media for TIMSS Oriented Reading Comprehension Skills

 C. Banditvilai, “The effectiveness of reading strategies on reading comprehension,” Int.
 J. Soc.
 Sci.
 Humanit., vol. 10, no. 2, 2020, doi: 10.18178/ijssh.2020.10.2.1012.

-S. Müller-dott et al., “Expanding the co v er ag e of regulons from high-confidence prior kno wledg e f or accur at e estimation of tr anscription factor activities,” Nurcleic Acids Res., vol. 51, no. October, pp. 10934–10949, 2023, doi: 10.1093/nar/gkad841.
+S. Müller-dott et al., “Expanding the co v er ag e of regulons from high-confidence prior kno wledg e f or accur at e estimation of tr anscription factor activities,” Nurcleic Acids Res., vol. 51, no. 5, pp. 10934–10949, 2023, doi: 10.1093/nar/gkad841.

-J. W. Lai, “Adoption of virtual and augmented reality for mathematics education: a scoping review,” IEEE Access, vol. 10, pp. 13693–13703, 2022, doi: 10.1109/ACCESS.2022.3145991.
+J. W. Lai, “Adoption of virtual and augmented reality for mathematics education: A scoping review,” IEEE Access, vol. 10, pp. 13693–13703, 2022, doi: 10.1109/ACCESS.2022.3145991.

 A. Widyaningrum, I. Maryani, and R. Vehachart, “A literature study on science learning media in elementary school,” Int.
 J. Learn.
 Reform.
 Elem.
 Educ., vol. 1, no. 01, pp. 1–11, 2022, doi: 10.56741/ijlree.v1i01.51.

-J. A. G. Gaddi et al., “Courseware development in education: a literature review,” Int.
+J. A. G. Gaddi et al., “Courseware development in education: A literature review,” Int.
 J. Curr.
 Sci.
 Res.
 Rev., vol. 7, no. 1, 2024, doi: 10.47191/ijcsrr/V7-i1-83.

 M. D. Abdulrahaman, N. Faruk, A. A. Oloyede, N. T. Surajudeen-bakinde, and L. A. Olawoyin, “Heliyon Multimedia tools in the teaching and learning processes : A systematic review,” Heliyon, vol. 6, no. October, 2020, doi: 10.1016/j.heliyon.2020.e05312.